mc-cc-scripts/script-manager/README.md

 ```

 The comment tells SCM to look for the sub-library and, if it's not already installed, it will try to download it.
-This prevent the programm from Crashing, should SCM not be installed.
+This prevents the program from crashing, should SCM not be installed.